 For more info on canvas care, click: here.

 Yes, please!
 Just like any canvas tent or awning it will need to be dry before storing for any length of time to prevent mould.
-If packing away dry isn’t possible then let it dry at home – this can be done fairly easily, for example, by hanging it over a dining room table.
+If packing away dry isn’t possible then let it dry at home – this can be done fairly easily, for example, by hanging it over a dining room table, erecting it in your garden with the stove lit inside, draping it in the garage etc.

 Yes!
 Come and visit us at a show or at our home in North Yorkshire where you can give us a call to book a visit… we’d love to meet you!
 For our list of shows, click: here.
 To come at see us at home, email us at email@example.com or give us a call on 01423 787008.